Start Maximizing Your Workout

 Learn to get a feel for your comfort levels and you’ll learn to safely test what you can and can’t do.

-- Fitness Facts – 7 Tips For Maximizing Your Workout - November 1, 2017
+- Workout Tips: 7 Tips for Maximizing Your Workout - November 1, 2017

-- 5 Tips for Turning Your Home Into a Fitness Sanctuary - March 24, 2017
+- 5 Tips For Turning Your Home Into A Sanctuary For Fitness - March 24, 2017